decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Proof Initialization

 This operation initializes the proof and returns part of the input that will be passed to the challenge calculation operation (i.e., `ProofChallengeCalculate`, (#challenge-calculation)), during the `ProofGen` operation defined in (#proof-generation-proofgen).
-As one of its inputs, it accepts a list of random scalars (`random_scalars`) and a list of unsigned integers, in ascending order, representing the indexes of the messages the Prover choses to disclose (`undisclosed_indexes` see (#proof-generation-proofgen)).
+As its inputs, it accepts a list of random scalars (`random_scalars`), the signed header, the list of signed messages (`messages`) represented as scalar values and a list of unsigned integers in the range from `0` to `length(messages) - 1` (inclusive), in ascending order, representing the indexes of the messages the Prover choses to not disclose (`undisclosed_indexes` see (#proof-generation-proofgen)).
 The list of random scalars MUST have exactly 3 more items than the list of undisclosed indexes (i.e., it must hold that `length(random_scalars) = length(undisclosed_indexes) + 3`).

 This operation makes use of the `create_generators` function, defined in (#generators-calculation) and the `calculate_domain` function defined in (#domain-calculation).